justinamiller/DotNet-Coding-Guidelines/README.md

 Adding those suffixes will provide more value to the caller.

-### Tip #22

-👍 Do use Pascal Casing for Class, Method, Property and Constant variable names:
+### Do use Pascal Casing for Class, Method, Property and Constant variable names:

 ```
 public class ClassName